alexdarbyshire/alexdarbyshire.com/content/posts/scaling-github-actions-kubernetes-arc-deployment/index.md

           '{"spec":{"template":{"spec":{"containers":[{"name":"nginx-hugo","image":"localhost:5000/alexdarbyshire-site:'$IMAGE_TAG'"}]}}}}'
 ```

-This workflow is triggered on push (or merge end) to main branch.
+This workflow is triggered on push (or merge end) to `main` branch.
 The jobs within collectively:
-- check out the main branch of the repo,
+- check out the code from the `main` branch of the repo,
-- build our Dockerfile with the commit SHA as our tag,
+- build our Dockerfile with the commit SHA as its tag,
 - push the image to our local repository, and
 - patch our deployment to use the newly built image.

 #### Add, Commit, and Push the Code
-First, check what we will be adding/staging with `git status`
+First, check what we will be adding/staging with `git status`.

 ```bash
 git add .